What is Self-Publishing?

 - Set up an author’s website, post on Facebook and twitter.
 Social networking on the internet is a good way to stir up interest.
 You may be surprised by the interest in your work.

-Remember each step that you take in hiring or paying for services requires a written contract.
+- Remember contracts.
+Each step that you take in hiring or paying for services requires a written contract.
 This includes contracts with printers, binders, print-on-demand publishers, editors, designers and any other business arrangements.
 Contracts are meant to protect you and those who are involved in the process and can be as simple as a single sheet of paper outlining the price, timeline and services to be rendered.

 - Copy Editing: The work that an editor does to improve the formatting, style and accuracy of your text.
 Generally, this process does not involve changing the substance of the text.
 At this point your text should be nearly ready for typesetting and printing.